MontgomeryLab/tinyRNA/doc/Configuration.md

 3. Execute an end-to-end pipeline run.

 Once your indexes have been built, your Paths File will be modified such that `ebwt` points to their location (prefix) within your Run Directory.
 This means that indexes will not be unnecessarily rebuilt on subsequent runs as long as the same Paths File is used.
 If you need them rebuilt, simply repeat steps 2 and 3 above.

+### The Run Directory
+The final output directory name has three components:
+- The `run_name` defined in your Run Config
+- The date and time at pipeline startup
+- The `run_directory` basename defined in your Paths File

 ## Samples Sheet Details
 |  _Column:_ | Input FASTQ Files   | Sample/Group Name | Replicate Number | Control | Normalization |